 Our school uniform can be purchased from J K Clothing in Jarrow.

 Please speak to school if you have any difficulty purchasing the branded school uniform.
+Please note, plain blue polo shirts can be purchased at well-known stores.

 Please label each item of clothing clearly with your child's name.